February 15, 2011 - Thousands of demonstrators gain control of the Pearl Square roundabout in Manama.

 bans the import of Syrian oil.

-September 23, 2011 - The European Union imposed additional sanctions against Syria, due to "the continuing brutal campaign" by the government against its own people.
+September 23, 2011 - The European Union imposes additional sanctions against Syria, due to "the continuing brutal campaign" by the government against its own people.

 November 12, 2011 - The Arab League suspends Syria's membership, effective November 16, 2011.